arghya05/arghya05-arghya05-END2.0_Session-6/README.md

 Observations
 - The accuracy was really high, even with just 16 dims, beacuse of less data and prone to overfitting
-- Other Embedding needs to be tired
+- Other Embedding needs to be tired , which will effect accuracy (fastetxt, word 2 vec etc)
 - The dataset is relatively small,   also there is class imbalance, huge, imbalance.
+SMOTE and sampling needs to be tried
-- The embedding was trained on 6B texts, and has a dimension of `300`, so needs to try with other dimension which would effect model performance
+- The embedding was trained on 6B texts, and has a dimension of `300`, so needs to try with other smaller dimension which would increase model performance
--
+- Endoder decoder is not good with long text , as encoder,decoder is slow